TheClassicTechno/cleansea_model/README.md

 Our Cleansea Model was trained and optimized to reach >95% accuracy consistently on Taco Custom 1.0 and ~90% accuracy consistently on Taco Custom 2.0 (bigger dataset).
 Of course, due to the time-consuming work of relabeling data and adding augmentations to increase dataset size, our custom Taco datasets are smaller than the original Taco dataset.

-*Model and adapted dataset were developed by Julia Huang and mobile app was developed by Arushi Gupta from Team cloud9 - Deep Learning Track.
+*Custom CNN Model and adapted dataset were developed by Julia Huang and mobile app was developed by Arushi Gupta from Team cloud9 - Deep Learning Track.

 # What's In This Repository:
 <li> Materials Used to Develop Dataset + Model </li>